BaylorRae/LightService/README.md

 # Light Service in C#
-This project has been written by a Ruby developer with no experience in C#.
-I wanted to learn C# and thought this would be a fun way to introduce myself to the language.

 I watched Attila Domokos' talk on [Simple and Elegant Rails Code with Functional Style] where he introduced [Light Service].
 The concept immediately captured my